akrion111/todoApp/README.md

 # todoApp
-For this project i have built a to-do-list application.
+For this project i have built a to-do-list application from scratch.
 It consists of 3 layers:
 - front end(pure javascript with little bit of bootstrap)
 - back end(spring boot+spring data)
 - datbase (mysql)